nebbles/Gizmo/docs/source/raspberrypi/setup-headless.rst

 ==============

 .. todo::
-  Setting up an SD card and Pi HEADLEESS
+  Headless set up of the Pi will be added later.